Posted on Leave a comment

 Yamaha SA30 pickup - Mr Glyns Pickups

 With the cover off you can see the hook up wires – these were my number one suspects.
 Sure enough, there was a dry joint where one of them was soldered to the connectors on the base plate.
 Just to make sure I re- soldered all the joints and the pickup is fixed.
+It is pretty common for pickups to just have dry joint problems.
+Most of the pickups I receive for repair don’t need re winding.

 But that’s not the interesting part – look at those bobbins.
 They’re different sizes.
 They each measure in the 4.5 K Ohms range but they’re clearly wound with different gauge wire on each coil.
 These pickups are renowned for their clarity – so what’s going on?